JamesB112/Food_Product_Agent/README.md

 Consumers often struggle to understand the nutritional quality and health implications of food products.
 Manual research is time-consuming, inconsistent, and difficult to scale when comparing multiple products or exploring ingredients in depth.

-In Australia, a health star rating system does exists, however is not widely adopted, and experts say is based on a flawed formula, which manufactors can easlially explit to make their products seem healthy, where in reality they are not [https://www.sbs.com.au/news/article/health-star-rating-system-changes-criticism/g2el9r52i].
+In Australia, a health star rating system does exists to provide a high level ranking of a products "healthiness", however is not widely adopted, and experts say is based on a flawed formula, which manufactors can easlially explit to make their products seem healthy, where in reality they are not [https://www.sbs.com.au/news/article/health-star-rating-system-changes-criticism/g2el9r52i].

 To address this issue, I have developed a draft AI Agent, which despite having a lot more work to get it production ready, addesses this issue, by giving propoer advice to consumers.